A Primer on Silicone RTV

 TAP Silicone RTV System for Imprint and Reproduction

-TAP Silicone RTV's are used in moulding are two-component, room temperature curing elastomers.
+TAP Silicone RTV's are used in molding are two-component, room temperature curing elastomers.

 TAP Silicone RTV's silicone elastormers have specific properties which provide users with many advantages;